denis19973/toy-neural-network/README.md

 I tested it on Seeds Data Set.

 # Data set information
 Data set is measurements of geometrical properties of kernels belonging to three different varieties of wheat.
 A soft X-ray technique and GRAINS package were used to construct all seven, real-valued attributes.
+My task is classify kernel to one of 3 classes.

 ### File columns:
 1. area A,